menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_map_test.md

 4. select 'View potential matches'
 5. Select 'View on map' button
 6. Select 'OK' on the popup that opens up
-7. Expected: The map should re-populte with the patients in the table.
-These include patients with the following Nhi's: AKY4149
+7. Expected: The map should re-populate with the potential matches in the table and the organ donor.

 ### Test 11 - 'View on map' button administrator search patients